"

 Travel/Adventure Authority/Power/Control Excellence

-Our level of self-awareness and past experiences shape our personal view, particularly when thinking of our performances in school.
+Our level of self-awareness and past experiences shape our personal views, particularly when thinking of our performances in school.
 When students struggle academically, they tend to shape their situation into a duality – these are my strengths and these are my weaknesses.
-While it is important to understand areas of improvement and areas of academic success, observing the world in such a black and white reality can be counterproductive too.
+While it is important to understand areas of improvement and areas of academic success, observing the world in such a black-and-white reality can be counterproductive, too.
 We will spend time discussing the role of mindset in academics in a future chapter.
-For the time being, it is worth noting that putting limits to your abilities can make it difficult to improve on them.
-Weaknesses are often thought as negative or they can bring shame to individuals to the point we prefer not to think about them and ignore them completely.
-Additionally, if you believe a weakness is insurmountable or cannot be developed, you are less likely to attempt and improve in that area.
+For the time being, it is worth noting that putting limits on your abilities can make it difficult to improve on them.
+Weaknesses are often thought of as negative or they can bring shame to individuals to the point we prefer not to think about them and ignore them completely.
+Additionally, if you believe a weakness is insurmountable or cannot be developed, you are less likely to attempt to improve in that area.

 Reframing weaknesses is a common strategy to try and implement.
-At times, we can over-focus on our deficiencies that we do not realize all the good traits that we have and the growth we experienced.
+At times, we can over-focus on our deficiencies to the point that we do not realize all the good traits that we have and the growth we have experienced.
 As previously mentioned, most people consider weaknesses to be negative.
-When analyzing yours, consider why these are negative and evaluate on whether there are positive aspects to it.
+When analyzing yours, consider why they are negative and evaluate whether there are positive aspects to them.
 Let’s consider an example.
 An area that many people struggle with is public speaking.
-In turn, we can reframe such challenge as an ability to be an intimate communicator, being able to work with small groups, and have the opportunity to connect with your audience at a more personal level.
+In turn, we can reframe such a challenge as having the ability to be an intimate communicator, being able to work with small groups, and having the opportunity to connect with your audience at a more personal level.
 Reframing your weaknesses serves two purposes.
 First, it is a form of self-awareness.
 It allows you to better understand things about yourself.
-Second, it can lead to the discovery of other aspects of your life and recognize ways to cope or overcome your weakness.
+Second, it can lead to the discovery of other aspects of your life, helping you recognize ways to cope with or overcome your weaknesses.
 Consider 2-3 of your so-called weaknesses and think about ways in which you can evaluate them differently.

 Personal Preferences